mattwydra/LLM-integration/README.md

 ### Version 1.4 - Additional Recommendations

 - **Objective:** Expand the application to include other forms of media.
-- **Details:** Incorporate recommendations for books, manga, drawing inspiration, etc., using appropriate APIs or data sources.
+- **Details:** Incorporate other recommendations for media such as books, manga, drawing inspiration, etc., using appropriate APIs or data sources.

+### Version 1.x - Incorporate Additional Features

+- **Objective:** Expand the functionality of the application to include recommendations based on certain factors (genre, favorites, dislikes, online profiles (such as [mal profile](https://anime.plus)), etc.).

 ## Future Enhancements

 ### Version 2.0 and Beyond

 - **Objective:** Transition the backend to Cloudflare Workers for enhanced performance and scalability.
 - **Details:** Migrate API calls to be handled by Cloudflare Workers, ensuring secure handling of API keys and reducing client-side processing.
+Further, explain what each version is capable of (larger LLMs, better uptime, etc.), and allow for version selection.

 ## Setup and Installation